 The Vartan Group was appointed as the Commonwealth’s agent to amicably enter into agreements of sale with property owners.
 As a result of our successful efforts, the footprint of the site covers three city blocks.
 We further assisted the Commonwealth with the pre-development phase, procuring site studies and technical reports.

 The site consists of approximately 3 acres between Hamilton and Harris Streets.
-The project is currently in the construction phase.
-It is estimated to cost $24 million.
+Construction of the $69 million project is complete, and the new State Archives building is expected to open to the public in late October 2023.

 In the news: